ofek/bit/docs/source/guide/keys.rst

 Addresses
 ---------

-All keys possess a :func:`~bit.PrivateKey.address` property which is derived from your public key:
+All keys possess a :attr:`~bit.PrivateKey.address` property which is derived from your public key:

 .. code-block:: python